Microlocal analysis of Doppler Synthetic Aperture Radar: The case of a circular flight path

 \subsection{Criteria for absence of artifacts}

-In general, even if through beam forming the microlocal support of $\mathcal F$ is restricted to a set where $\mathcal C$ is a local canonical graph, if $\pi_L$ is not injective, i.e., if the Bolker condition \eqref{eqn Bolker} is violated, one can expect that the backprojected image $\mathcal F^*W$ will contain artifacts (fictitious features in the scene $V(\bm x)$).
+In general, even if through beam forming the microlocal support of $\mathcal F$ is restricted to a set where $\mathcal C$ is a local canonical graph, if $\pi_L$ is not injective, i.e., if the Bolker condition \eqref{eqn Bolker} is violated, one can expect that the backprojected image $\mathcal F^*W$ will contain artifacts.
 Recalling (\ref{left_uv}), we see that the question of whether artifacts will be present in the backprojected image boils down to the whether or not, for a fixed value of $u$, the map

 is injective.
 So, using \eqref{rddot}, suppose that we specifiy a value

 Then we have that

 where